This M1 Finance review was last updated on 01/01/2021.

 This is also true at M1, and we will make more money from transactions and holding the assets than we would from our fee.
 The number one driver of M1’s success over time will be the number of users and assets managed.
 If going free puts M1 in more people’s hands and empowers them to manage more of their money on the platform, the move to free is a win-win.

-The company has indicated more revenue producing features will be added in 2018.
-Perhaps margin and a cash position that can earn them interest are in the pipeline.
+The company has also added more revenue-producing features such as M1 Spend and M1 Borrow.
 But the core investing platform will be free going forward.
 Here’s the full manifesto.

-They believe that most investing tools will be free in a matter of years.
+They have long believed that online brokers will be free in a matter of years (this came true in October 2019!).
 Since they’ve built their platform with this in mind, their cost structure is dramatically lower than the legacy brokerages.

 M1 Finance is the future of investing, today.